Mary Jane Kelly: Medical testimony

-Shortly after Lewis's testimony, Phillips testified as to his examination of the body at 13 Miller's Court.
-He said he arrived at the crime scene at 11:45 a.m., and examined the body at 1:30 p.m.
-Kelly was lying "two-thirds over, towards the edge of the bedstead" and Phillips was certain the murderer had moved her body to perform the eviscerations.
-The initial attack had taken place as Kelly had lain on the right side of the bed, and the cause of her death was the severance of her right carotid artery.
+Shortly after Lewis's testimony, Phillips described his examination of the body at 13 Miller's Court.
+He said he arrived at the crime scene at 11:45 am and examined the body at 1:30 p.m.
+Kelly was lying "two-thirds over, towards the edge of the bedstead", and Phillips was certain the murderer had moved her body to perform the eviscerations.
+The initial attack had taken place as Kelly lay on the right side of the bed, and the cause of death was the severance of her right carotid artery.
 This conclusion was supported by a large quantity of blood under the bedstead and the palliasse, pillow and sheet at the top of the bed being saturated with blood.
-Blood spatterings on the wall on the right side of the bed in line with Kelly's neck also supported this conclusion.
+Blood spatterings on the wall on the right side of the bed, in line with Kelly's neck, also supported this conclusion.

-Phillips estimated Kelly's death occurred between 2 a.m. and 8 a.m.
-Her last meal consisted of fish and potatoes, which had partly passed into her intestines, indicating she had last eaten between 10 p.m. and 11 p.m on 8 November.
+Phillips estimated Kelly's death occurred between 2 am and 8 am.
+Her last meal consisted of fish and potatoes, which had partly passed into her intestines, indicating she had last eaten between 10 pm and 11 pm on 8 November.
 The superficial cut to her right thumb might have been caused while attempting to defend herself.
-The blade used for the mutilations was at least six inches (15cm) long and one inch (25mm) wide.
+The blade used for the mutilations was at least six inches (15 cm) long and one inch (25mm) wide.

 Police testimony

-Following further eyewitness and character testimony from Julia Venturney and Maria Harvey, Inspectors Beck and Abberline testified about their response and examination of the crime scene.
-Beck testified to the orders he had given for a police surgeon to attend the scene, his efforts to retrieve evidence, and his orders forbidding any members of the public from entering Miller's Court, or for residents to leave until all had been questioned.
-Abberline testified Superintendent Arnold had ordered the door of Kelly's room to be forced open with a pickaxe at 1:30 p.m.
-He also testified as to his examination of the room, adding his opinion the extensive amount of clothing in the fireplace had been burned by Kelly's murderer to provide sufficient light for him to mutilate her body, as the sole source of light in her room had been a single candle placed on top of a broken wine glass.
+After further eyewitness and character testimony from Julia Venturney and Maria Harvey, Inspectors Beck and Abberline testified about their response and examination of the crime scene.
+Beck described the orders he had given for a police surgeon to attend, his efforts to retrieve evidence, and his instructions preventing members of the public from entering Miller's Court or residents from leaving until all had been questioned.
+Abberline said Superintendent Arnold had ordered the door of Kelly's room to be forced open with a pickaxe at 1:30 pm.
+He also described his examination of the room, adding his opinion that the large amount of clothing in the fireplace had been burned by Kelly's murderer to provide enough light to mutilate her body, as the sole source of light in the room had been a single candle placed on top of a broken wine glass.